Project – Sexual and Reproductive Health Services in Remote and Hard to Reach (H2R) Areas of Bangladesh

 Project Updates:

-28 June 2023: Dr. Nibedita Ray-Bennett has submitted the systematic review report for review.
+28 June 2023: Dr. Nibedita Ray-Bennett has submitted the systematic review report for review for the Journal International Journal for Disaster Risk Science.

 16 August 2022: The research team published the article ‘A systematic review of menstrual regulation, safe abortion and post abortion care adopted and implemented in ‘natural’ disasters during response and recovery phase’.
 Full citation: Ekezie, W. Ray Bennett, N.S.
 Biswas, I. Corsel, D.M.J.
 Cowie, D. Nanji, A. Choudhary, N. Goswami, N. Dissanayaka, L. (2022) ‘A systematic review of menstrual regulation, safe abortion and post abortion care adopted and implemented in ‘natural’ disasters during response and recovery phase’, PROSPERO 2022 CRD42022353014, National Institute for Health Research.
 Available at: https://www.crd.york.ac.uk/prospero/display_record.php?ID=CRD42022353014